jodymlin/personal-gatsby-website/src/data/writing/infinity-league/chapter-2.md

 Pat jerks up and slaps Kate’s hand away, laughing her head off.
 Tears are streaming down her cheeks and she’s wearing the world’s largest smile.
 Kate guffaws with her and the quiet girl, who I think is Lily, gives a tiny smile.
 She’s holding a completely solved rubik's cube.
 She scrambles it up with her nimble fingers and begins to solve it again without looking.

 On the same bench, another girl with curly hair sits next to another boy who dresses like a gangster.
-His clothes are torn and he sags grey pants that have a heavy chain on them.
+His clothes are torn and he sags a pair grey pants with a heavy chain on them.
 His brown hair needs to be cut and his face has lots of acne.
 He’s one person my dad would definitely _not_ want me to date.
 Not like I’m dating anyone right now.

 I lean over to Kevin, who is staring at Hot-Statue-look-alike, and ask, “Who’re those kids?”